-10. SCORING OF MINUS POINTS
+10. POINTS WILL BE MINUS

 - a.
-When dog has been declared treed and dog leaves tree.
-If dog returns to tree within the two minutes, he will receive the next available position on tree, unless all dogs have been declared treed. - b.
-When dogs tree and (1) a non-hunting Judge or (2) a majority of the cast when hunting judge is used, can plainly see no \game is there and there is no possibility for \game to have timbered to another tree. - c.
-After a dog is declared treed, at least one of the dogs declared treed must bark at least once every two minutes until cast arrives at the tree.
-If no dog barks for a period of one minute, dog(s) declared treed will be minused and tree is declared open. - d.
-Dogs declared treed on tree where no tree game is located, but contains birds or large fowl. - e.
-When a handler declares a dog treed other than their own dog, judge will award tree points and minus on first offense and scratch the dog on second offense.
+When dog has been declared treed and dog leaves tree. (dog's must be actively treeing.)
+If dog returns to tree within the two minutes he will receive the next available position on tree, unless all dogs have been declared treed. - When dogs tree and (1) a non-hunting Judge or (2) a majority of the cast when hunting judge is used, can plainly see no squirrel is there. - c.
+After a dog is declared treed, one of the dogs declared treed must bark at least once every minute until cast arrives at the tree or be minused.
+If no dog barks in one minute, tree is declared open. - d.
+Dogs treeing but not declared treed, when Judge arrives, will be minused on tree points on slick tree, they receive no points if squirrel is seen.
+Points will be determined by next available position in the case of one dog, or split available tree points in the case of two or more dogs.
+Refer to rule 7(d) for split point value.